 Share your business posts on your personal page.
 Many business owners I train are quite reluctant to do this as they want to keep both separate.
 Yes, I understand this, however, now we really need to engage your personal peeps with your business to ensure you get the engagement you need.

 Be game and live outside of the box.
-Work on what your game plan is for 2018 and create a Facebook live strategy.
+Work on what your game plan is and create a Facebook live strategy.
 Own your space on Facebook live, be consistent and educational, sharing your inner business awesomeness.

 We all know that video is powerful.
-Using apps you can quickly create a video and post on your Facebook page.
+Using apps you can quickly create a video and post on your Facebook business page.

 Really seriously consider creating a group for your business.
 It may well be a VIP group or loyalty group.
 The power of groups is that everyone will receive a notification when posting to the group, no need to worry about your content not making it into the newsfeed.